Understanding how to sell gold to get yourself the best price is a key skill you need now that you have worked so hard to find your gold.

 Here is an example;

-This free book will show you How to Use and Become an Expert in Ebay - Not by being a passive user but by building your own Successful On Line Auction Business.
-The link to the book is at the bottom of the page.
+This free training will show you how to build you own Internet Business - Not by being a passive user but by building your own Successful On Line Business.

-Make sure you have a sharply focussed photograph of the nugget with some perspective of size such as a graduated ruler when you are offering it for sale via EBAY in Australia or overseas such as USA where natural, Australian nuggets do get a premium if they are good.
+Make sure you have a sharply focussed photograph of the nugget with some perspective of size such as a graduated ruler when you are offering to sell gold via EBAY in Australia or overseas.

 You also need to read up on EBAY security so you protect the transaction and value by insurance and getting the money in the bank before you send it anywhere.,